World War II Siege of Leningrad

 Hitler also to Blame for the Excessive Misery and Death During the Siege

 Adolf Hitler obviously bears much of the blame for the mass starvation and suffering in Leningrad.
-He is obviously responsible for the attack on the Soviet Union.
-While war always brings misery and death, the way he waged war against the Soviet Union resulted in excessive civilian misery and death.
+Hitler was responsible for the attack on the Soviet Union.
+While war always brings misery and death, the way Hitler waged war against the Soviet Union resulted in excessive civilian misery and death.

 Focus of the Book is on the Horrors Leningraders Endured During the Siege